tnclark8012/Power-BI-Desktop-Query-Extensions/README.md

 # power-query-extentions
-Various M Queries that you can use to make life easy-peasy
+Power Query Functions  that you can use to make life easy-peasy

 # Getting Started